THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Evaluation

 \subsection{End-to-End Training Performance}

-{\bf TTA Performance.} Figure~\ref{fig:tta} shows that for VGG16, THC-Tofino reaches the 90\% target accuracy 1.51$\times$ faster than the Horovod-RDMA baseline, and THC-Software PS reaches the target accuracy 1.32$\times$ faster.
-Due to experiment time constraints, we choose three representative models, VGG16, ResNet50, and RoBERTa-base, to report the TTA results.
-Note that even though our system prototype uses DPDK, which has similiar performance with RDMA, we still notably outperform Horovod-RDMA\footnote{We don't show BytePS-TCP here because it is slower than Horovod-RDMA (see Figure~\ref{fig:training_throughput}) and hence will have longer epoch times.}.
-THC-software PS reduces the transmitted data volume while having minimal impact on model convergence thanks to the optimizations explained in Section~\ref{sec:choiceofparams}.
+Figure~\ref{fig:tta} shows that for GPT-2, THC-Tofino reaches the 81\% target accuracy $1.47\times$ faster than the Horovod-RDMA baseline, and THC-Software PS reaches the target accuracy $1.33\times$ faster.
+For RoBERTa-base, THC-Tofino achieves the 83\% target accuracy $1.43\times$ faster than the Horovod-RDMA baseline; and THC-Tofino also achieves a $1.40\times$ speedup to reach the $90\%$ target accuracy for VGG16.
+Note that even though our system prototype uses DPDK, which has similiar performance with RDMA, we still notably outperform Horovod-RDMA.
+THC-software PS reduces network communication with minimal impact on model convergence, thanks to the optimizations explained in Section~\ref{sec:choiceofparams}.
 Using the programmable switch (THC-Tofino) further accelerates the training by reducing the volume of transmitted data through in-network aggregation.

-For RoBERTa-base, THC-Tofino achieves the 95\% target accuracy 1.23$\times$ faster than the Horovod-RDMA baseline; and THC-Software PS also achieves a 1.15$\times$ speedup.
-For ResNet50, THC-Tofino reaches the 90.5\% target accuracy 1.16$\times$ faster than Horovod+RDMA, and THC-Software PS achieves a 1.3$\times$ speedup.
-This is because ResNet is more computation-intensive as observed in previous work~\cite{HiPress, ATP}.

-Using the same software PS, THC converges much faster to the target accuracy than TopK 10\% and TernGrad.
-For VGG16 and ResNet50, TopK10\% makes models stall at a lower accuracy and thus fail to reach the target accuracy; for RoBERTa-base, TopK10\% still suffers from the high PS compression overhead that leads to long training epoch time.
+Although training with DGC 10\% and TopK 10\% also approach the target accuracy, they suffer from the high PS compression overhead that leads to longer training epoch time and TTA.
 TernGrad stalls at low accuracy for all three models despite its high training throughput (Figure~\ref{fig:training_throughput}).
-This is because TernGrad loses information during its compression and thus cannot improve TTA with more training epochs.
-The results also indicate that VGG16 is more sensitive to estimation inaccuracies than RoBERTa and ResNet50.
-Indeed, TopK and Terngrad, \mbox{which admit high NMSE, perform poorly in this case.}
+This is because TernGrad loses information during its compression and thus cannot improve end-to-end TTA with more training epochs.

-{\bf Training Throughput.} To examine the synchronization round time reduction we achieve with THC, we also measure the throughput in Figure~\ref{fig:training_throughput}.
-THC-Tofino always gives the highest throughput and achieves up to 1.58$\times$ improvement over Horovod-RDMA without compression.
-THC-Software PS improves the throughput by up to 1.43$\times$.
-THC-Tofino and THC-Software PS also give up to 1.70$\times$ and 1.61$\times$ improvement over BytePS-TCP, respectively.
-THC's throughput improvement is larger for communication-intensive models (e.g., VGG16 and GPT-2).